shakfu/start-vm/README.md

-# start-vm: 1 step setups for fresh machines
+# minit: 1 step setups for fresh machines

 Generates bash scripts from yaml `recipe` files for 1-step setup of linux-based virtual or physical machines.